 g.
 Guaranteed Value: The guaranteed value is the benefit base or a substitute for the account value (if greater than the account value) in the calculation of living benefits or death benefits.
 The methodology for setting the guaranteed value is defined in the variable annuity contract.

 h.
 High-Yield Bonds: High-yield bonds are below investment grade, with NAIC ratings (if assigned) of 3, 4, 5 or 6.
 Compared to investment grade bonds, these bonds have higher risk of loss due to credit events.
-Funds containing securities predominately containing securities that are not NAIC rated as 1 or 2 (or similar agency ratings) are considered to be high-yield.
+Funds predominately containing securities that are not NAIC rated as 1 or 2 (or similar agency ratings) are considered to be high-yield.

 i.
 Investment Grade Fixed Income Securities: Securities with NAIC ratings of 1 or 2 are investment grade.
 Funds containing securities predominately with NAIC ratings of 1 or 2 or with similar agency ratings are considered to be investment grade.